Balancing Academics with Social Life

 How to Balance Social Life and Academics for Mental Well-Being

-There comes a time in every student’s life where the scale tips either way towards excessive academic pressure or overwhelming social pressures.
+There comes a time in every student’s life where the scale tips either towards excessive academic pressure or overwhelming social pressures.
 You wake up to piling assignments and group chats blowing up with plans that you cannot say no to.
-Somewhere in between, silently, your mental health begins to deteriorate.
-But what if you did not have to choose one over the other?

 Balancing social life and academics is not just a matter of time management, it is a matter of protecting your mental health.
-According to the National Institutes of Health, students with poor mental health are significantly more likely to underperform academically.
-The good news is that you can make space for both academic success and fulfilling social connections without sacrificing your peace of mind.
+According to the Chu et al. (2023), students with poor mental health are significantly more likely to underperform academically.

 Why Balance Matters for Your Mental Well-Being

 Humans are social beings.
-Therefore, connecting with others whether through deep conversations or shared laughter enhances emotional regulation, reduces stress, and improves brain function.
-Yet, when academic demands are high, many students isolate themselves in the name of productivity.
+Therefore, connecting with others whether through deep conversations or shared laughter enhances emotional regulation, reduces stress and improves brain function.

-The Cost of Imbalance: Stress, Isolation, and Burnout
+The Cost of Imbalance: Stress, Isolation and Burnout

 When either side, academic or social, dominates too much of your time or mental space, the consequences can be damaging.
+The imbalance can lead to;

 • Social burnout – Constant socialising without rest can leave you emotionally drained.